Managing other health risks when you have hidradenitis suppurativa

 Some of the most common health conditions that occur with hidradenitis suppurativa include:

 - Obesity.
 Not only is obesity common with hidradenitis suppurativa, but extra weight also worsens the skin condition.
 Obesity is defined as having a body mass index (BMI) — your weight in kilograms (kg) divided by your height in meters (m) squared — of 30 or higher.
+But not everyone who has hidradenitis suppurativa is obese.

 - Depression.
 Hidradenitis suppurativa can be an emotionally challenging disease to live with — and depression is another commonly related health condition.
 Some people with hidradenitis suppurativa might abuse drugs or alcohol, or have suicidal thoughts.